Parity Sheaves: Definition and first properties

 \begin{defi} A stratified morphism $\pi$ is said to be {\bf even} if for all $\lambda$, $\mu$ as above, and for any local system $\LC$ in $\Loc(X_\lambda)$, the cohomology of the fibre $F_{\lambda,\mu}$ with coefficients in $\LC_{|F_{\lambda,\mu}}$ is torsion free and concentrated in even degrees. \end{defi}

 A class of even morphisms, which are common in geometric representation theory and a motivation for the definition, are those whose stratifications induce ``affine pavings'' on the fibres --- meaning that all of the $F_{\lambda,\mu}$ are affine spaces.
-Examples of such maps arise in the study of flag manifolds and will be discussed in section~\ref{sec-examples}.
+Examples of such maps arise in the study of flag manifolds and will be discussed in Section~\ref{sec-examples}.

-\begin{prop} The direct image of a $?$-even (resp. odd) complex under a proper even morphism is again $?$-even (resp. odd).
-The direct image of a parity complex under such a map is parity. \end{prop}
+\begin{prop} The direct image of a $(\natural,?)$-even (resp. odd) complex under a proper, even morphism is again $(\natural,?)$-even (resp. odd).
+The direct image of a $\natural$-parity complex under such a map is $\natural$-parity. \end{prop}

+\begin{proof} In this proof, all parity vanishing is with respect to the $\natural$ -pariversity and so we will drop it from the notation.
+We use the notation of Definitions \ref{def-stratified} and \ref{def-even}, and assume that our stratified even morphism $\pi$ is proper.

-\begin{proof} First note that if the statement is true for all $!$-even complexes, then it is true for all $!$-odd complexes (by shifting).
-It would then also true for any $*$-parity complex because $\FC$ is $*$-even (resp. odd) if and only if $\DM\FC$ is $!$-even (resp. odd) by remark~\ref{rmk-parity} and
+Note that if the statement is true for all $!$-even complexes, then it is true for all $!$-odd complexes (by shifting).
+It would then also be true for any $*$-parity complex because $\FC$ is $*$-even (resp. odd) if and only if $\DM\FC$ is $!$-even (resp. odd) by Remark~\ref{rmk-parity} and

 as $\pi$ is proper.